iobsifox/Joiplay-Fix-Touch/README.md

 ## 📄 License

 This plugin is provided **as‑is** under the MIT License.
-Feel free to use, modify, and distribute it in both commercial and non‑commercial projects.
+Feel free to use, and distribute it in both commercial and non‑commercial projects.

 ---